-Canadians in general are usually not willing to live and work in someone else's home whether it is for the purpose of being available to care for their children and home while the parents are off at work or to care for a senior who needs someone around 24 hours a day to ensure safety.
-To address this problem, the federal government has introduced a program to enable private households to hire care givers from abroad.
-This program is called the 'Live-in Caregiver Program' and it allows suitably qualified people from other countries to enter Canada and work in private homes as Live-in Caregivers.
+Canadians in general are usually not willing to live and work in someone else's home whether it is for the purpose of being available to care for the children and home while the parents are at work or to care for a senior who needs someone around 24 hours a day to ensure safety.
+To address this problem, the federal government introduced a program to enable private households to hire caregivers from abroad.
+This program is now called the 'In-home Caregiver Program' and it allows suitably qualified people from other countries to enter Canada and work in private homes as In-home Caregivers.

-A major benefit of the 'Live-in Caregiver Program' for many foreign applicants is that it provides a way of immigrating to Canada.
-After a minimum of 22 months of full-time work as a Live-in Caregiver in Canada, the foreign worker may apply for 'Permanent Residence' (also known as landed immigrant status), which confers most of the benefits of Canadian citizenship.
-Canadian citizenship can be obtained after a few years as a Permanent Resident.
+A major benefit of the 'In-home Caregiver Program' for many foreign applicants is that it provides a way of immigrating to Canada.
+After two years of full-time work as a Caregiver in Canada, the foreign worker may apply for 'Permanent Residence' (also known as landed immigrant status), which confers most of the benefits of Canadian citizenship.
+Canadian citizenship can later be obtained after only a few years as a Permanent Resident.

-Although the concept of immigrating to Canada via the Live-in Caregiver Program is quite straightforward, the immigration process required to become a Permanent Resident can be complicated.
-Here is an outline of the entire immigration process for gaining permanent residence via the Live-in Caregiver Program.
+Although the concept of immigrating to Canada via the In-home Caregiver Program is quite straightforward, the immigration process required to become a Permanent Resident can be complicated.
+Here is an outline of the entire immigration process for gaining permanent residence via the In-home Caregiver Program.

-To take advantage of the Canadian Live-in Caregiver Program, applicants must have:
+To apply for Permanent Residence under the Canadian In-home Caregiver Program, applicants must now have:

-The number of caregivers working and immigrating to Canada through the Live-in Caregiver Program has declined throughout the past 4 years.
+The number of caregivers working and immigrating to Canada through the In-home Caregiver Program has declined throughout the past 4 years.
 In 2009 there was a high of 39,551 foreign workers in Canada with Live-in Caregiver work permits while in 2012, there were only slightly over half as many (19,830).
 In 2009 the number of foreign Live-in Caregivers who became Permanent Residents of Canada was 6,273 compared to only 3,690 in 2012.
 This is likely due mainly to the much stricter controls that were put in place by Immigration Canada in an attempt to eliminate the abuse of the program by both foreign workers and Canadian employers.
 These controls were made even more stringent in December 2014.